Azure ATP architecture

 - Transfer relevant data to the Azure ATP cloud service

-Azure ATP Sensor features
+Azure ATP sensor features

 Azure ATP sensor reads events locally, without the need to purchase and maintain additional hardware or configurations.
 The Azure ATP sensor also supports Event Tracing for Windows (ETW) which provides the log information for multiple detections.
-ETW based detections include Suspected DCShadow attacks attempted using domain controller replication requests and domain controller promotion.
+ETW-based detections include Suspected DCShadow attacks attempted using domain controller replication requests and domain controller promotion.

-Domain synchronizer candidate
+Domain synchronizer process

-The Azure ATP sensor includes a monitoring component that evaluates the available compute and memory capacity on the domain controller on which it is running.
+The Azure ATP sensor includes a monitoring component that evaluates the available compute and memory capacity on the domain controller on which it's running.
 The monitoring process runs every 10 seconds and dynamically updates the CPU and memory utilization quota on the Azure ATP sensor process.
 The monitoring process makes sure the domain controller always has at least 15% of free compute and memory resources available.

 No matter what occurs on the domain controller, the monitoring process continually frees up resources to make sure the domain controller's core functionality is never affected.